 Biden vows to respond after 3 U.S. troops were killed and 34 wounded in a drone attack

-President Biden is vowing to respond after a drone strike linked to Iran killed three U.S. service members.
-The attack wounded at least 34 others and that number could rise, according to a U.S. official.
+President Biden is vowing to respond after a drone strike linked to Iran killed three U.S. service members and wounded at least 34 others.
+The number of wounded is expected to "fluctuate," according to U.S. Central Command.

-The unmanned aerial drone struck American troops stationed in northeast Jordan near the Syrian border early Sunday.
+The aerial drone struck American troops stationed in northeast Jordan near the Syrian border early Sunday.

 "We had a tough day last night in the Middle East.
 We lost three brave souls," Biden said during a stop at Brookland Baptist church in West Columbia, S.C.
 After leading a moment of silence, Biden said: "And we shall respond."

-The attack occurred at a support base known as Tower 22 and likely hit a barracks, a U.S. defense official told NPR.
+The attack occurred at a support base known as Tower 22.
+A U.S. defense official told NPR the strike likely hit a barracks.

 A U.S. official told NPR that the service members' injuries vary, with many suffering from traumatic brain injury.
 There are also reports of a spinal injury and at least one case of a shrapnel wound.